Skip to content

 Clear Space

 A “clear space” should always exist around the logo to allow for maximum legibility.
-The clear space is equal to half the height of the Block U used in the logo for that application.
+The clear space is defined as 1/4 the height of the Block U used in the logo for that application.
 No elements such as typography, other logos, or graphics should intrude into the clear space.
 Placing the logo too near a cut or folded edge also violates the clear space.
 Photos and colors can appear beneath the logo so long as the logo remains easily visible and recognizable.

 Minimum Size